RiccardoSpagnoletti/RiccardoSpagnoletti/README.md

 # Riccardo Spagnoletti

-Ciao!
-Mi chiamo Riccardo Spagnoletti, sono uno studente di Ingegneria Informatica presso l'Università di Pisa.
-In questa repository pubblico i progetti da me realizzati, rendendoli disponibili a chiunque sia interessato a esplorare o contribuire.
+Hello!
+My name is Riccardo Spagnoletti, and I am a Computer Engineering student at the University of Pisa.
+In this repository, I publish the projects I have created, making them available to anyone interested in exploring or contributing.

-## 📌 Obiettivo della Repository
+## 📌 Repository Purpose

-Questa repository è pensata per raccogliere e condividere i miei progetti, offrendo a chiunque la possibilità di consultare il codice e, dove possibile, partecipare attivamente alla sua evoluzione.
-Ogni progetto è descritto in dettaglio nei rispettivi file README, con indicazioni su come installare e utilizzare i vari componenti.
+This repository is designed to gather and share my projects, giving anyone the opportunity to review the code and, where possible, actively participate in its development.
+Each project is described in detail in its respective README file, with instructions on how to install and use the various components.

-## 📫 Contatti
+## 📫 Contact

-Per aggiornamenti professionali, potete seguirmi su LinkedIn: [Riccardo Spagnoletti](https://www.linkedin.com/in/riccardo-spagnoletti-024174222/).
+For professional updates, feel free to follow me on LinkedIn: [Riccardo Spagnoletti](https://www.linkedin.com/in/riccardo-spagnoletti-024174222/).

-Sentitevi liberi di contribuire o di lasciare feedback!
+Feel free to contribute or leave feedback!

-## 🎓 University Project :
+## 🎓 University Project:
 [Database_SQL](https://github.com/RiccardoSpagnoletti/Database)